dgknbtl/currency-converter-app/README.md

 npm run serve
 ```

-if theirs no node_modules folder just type "npm install" inside the terminal followed by "npm run serve" to run the app
+If theirs no node_modules folder just type "npm install" inside the terminal followed by "npm run serve" to run the app